-Project-level communication, focuses on the projects implemented within the Programme's frame.
-Prior to contracting.
+Project-level communication focuses on the projects implemented within the Programme's frame.

-External communication will revolve around external audiences, such as: potential Beneficiaries, media, habitants of the border region and the two Partner Countries, etc. External communication should prominently be featured through use of social-media tools and platforms - especially the programme-level communication.
-At the same time, the presence of project-level activities, results and achievements on the social-media will be a requirement from all the beneficairies.
+External communication will revolve around external audiences, such as: potential Beneficiaries, media, habitants of the border region and the two Partner Countries, etc. External communication should prominently be featured through use of social-media tools and platforms - especially the Programme-level communication.
+At the same time, the presence of project-level activities, results and achievements on the social-media will be a requirement from all the Beneficiaries.